glasgowcompbio/vimms/README.md

 You can download the latest stable release (1.0) used in our original ViMMS paper from here: <a href="https://zenodo.org/badge/latestdoi/196360601"><img src="https://zenodo.org/badge/196360601.svg" alt="DOI"></a>
 The stable version contains the simulator element up to the first paper, but it is fairly out-of-date now.

-A newer stable (2.0) release that contained many new controllers and code improvements can be found here: https://github.com/sdrogers/vimms/releases/tag/2.0.0.
+A newer stable (2.0) release that contained many new controllers and code improvements as featured in the [Analytical Chemistry](https://pubs.acs.org/doi/10.1021/acs.analchem.0c03895) paper can be found here: https://github.com/glasgowcompbio/vimms/releases/tag/V2.0.0.

 For more cutting-edge stuff, please check out the development version below.